 Rooftops of cathedrals are normally closed off in Italy.
 But, this is one of those places where the terrace is open to the public eye.

-Milan Cathedral’s rooftop is one of the main highlights of the Cathedral.
+Milan Cathedral’s rooftop is one of its main highlights.
 If you’re planning on visiting the Cathedral, check out the rooftop.

-The Cathedral is in the heart of Milan, and the views from this Cathedral are stunning.
+The cathedral is in the heart of Milan, and its views are stunning.
 This place should be a must in your itinerary to the Milan Cathedral.

 The Duomo is adorned with well over three thousand sculptures and spires.